NexTre-dev/alphaver/items/obsidian_leggings.md

 | 347 | 348 | obsidianArmor2 |

 ## Information
 New leggings.
-Has 2 protection points *(lilypad_qa only)* and adds 3 durability points when worn.
+Has 2 S-like points *(lilypad_qa only)* and adds 3 armor points when worn.

 ## Obtaining the Item
 You can craft it with 7 obsidian ingots using a usual leggings recipe.